marbaque/a-theme-for-nina/readme.txt

 = Does this theme support any plugins? =

-White Nina includes support for WooCommerce and for Infinite Scroll in Jetpack.
+White Nina includes support for Infinite Scroll in Jetpack.

 == Changelog ==

+= 1.0.4 - Dec 13 2021 =
+* Added two footer menus
+* Minor fixes
+* Added fontawesome using SASS

 = 1.0.3 - Dec 12 2021 =
 * Standarized all prefixes